srl-labs/learn-srlinux/docs/blog/posts/2024/navigating-srl.md

 # Navigating SR Linux

 SR Linux (aka SRL), released back in 2021, is a new operating system from Nokia, designed to power data center fabrics, with network automation no longer being treated as a second-class citizen.
 SR Linux is built from the ground up using YANG, which is a modeling language describing how data is structured.
-As an operator, this is enables you to view the entire structure as a schema tree (which we will see shortly).
+As an operator, this enables you to view the entire structure as a schema tree (which we will see shortly).

 Like any new operating system, there is a learning curve.
 In the past, I have had to learn several new operating systems (having originally started with Cisco IOS), including Cisco IOS-XE/NXOS, Arista EOS, Cumulus NCLU/NVUE, Juniper Junos and now, Nokia SR Linux.
 In general, I have always followed the same methodology in learning - learn by building something relatable.
 Since SR Linux focuses on data center fabrics, we're going to build something a little relatable to that.
 Let's dive in.